-(7) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CMPUT 201; CIV E 303; ACCTG 435; ACCTG 437; any 400-level MGTSC course.
+- (5) Either ACCTG 322 or MGTSC 352 may be taken in Year Two with the other taken in Year Three. - (6) May be taken in any year except Year Two, Fall Term. - (7) Management Information Systems electives may be chosen from the following: any 400-level MIS course; CMPUT 201; CIV E 303; ACCTG 435; ACCTG 437; any 400-level MGTSC course.

-- Students with a declared major in Management Information Systems are encouraged to consider choosing a minor in another subject area of Business, or in Computing Science [see Note (3) below].
-See §54.1.5.
-See also Section V, MIS Concentrations. - (2) Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §54.1.5 - (3) Students with a declared major in Management Information Systems may complete a minor in Computing Science by completion of the following four courses: CMPUT 204, 229, 272 and 379.
+- (1) Students with a declared major in Management Information Systems are encouraged to consider choosing a minor in another subject area of Business, or in Computing Science [see Note (3) below].
+See §64.1.5.
+See also Section V. MIS Concentrations. - Students with a declared major in another area may complete a minor in Management Information Systems by fulfilling the requirements of §64.1.5 - (3) Students with a declared major in Management Information Systems may complete a minor in Computing Science by completion of the following four courses: CMPUT 204, 229, 272 and 379.
 Students wishing to take this route should consider very early on how to structure their program so as to allow for the proper sequencing of courses and the obtaining of all necessary prerequisites, for example, CMPUT 201 is necessary for the above course sequence.